 Similar in concept to launching an online course to your blog audience, another great way to monetize your audience is by selling a physical product or software tool to the people in your community—especially if you’ll be starting an eCommerce store (with the right eCommerce website builders) to sell products that are related to what your readers need.

 At the end of the day, this one all comes back down to solving the problems your blog readers have.
+If you need some added incentive, consider that 75% of online shoppers say they use social media as a part of their buying process.

 What once used to be a much more labor intensive business, eCommerce has become a great way to monetize an audience of readers on your blog—especially with the proliferation of drop shipping and order fulfillment services.